shrinerb/shrine/doc/plugins/default_url.md

 # Default URL

-The [`default_url`][default_url] plugin allows setting the URL which will be returned when the attachment is missing.
+The [`default_url`][default_url] plugin allows setting the URL which will be returned when there is no attached file.

 ```rb
 plugin :default_url